Yardzen-Inc/Budget-Calculator-Exercise/README.md

 Bonus points for using typecript to output any javascript code you produce.
 Bonus points for tests.

 The rest is up to you, but a good solution should not require the reviewer to perform time intensive setup tasks, like standing up a local sequel database.
-We reccomend that you use tools like docker/docker-compose to make the process of running the app simple and predictable.
+We recommend that you use tools like docker/docker-compose to make the process of running the app simple and predictable.

 ## Tips